Float-Down Option: Can It Lower Your Mortgage Rate?

 Monitoring Mortgage Rates

 Monitoring today’s mortgage rates is easier than ever.
-When you monitor rates, make sure you look at the right mortgage type, such as 30-year fixed, 15-year fixed, or FHA 30-year fixed.
+When you monitor rates, make sure you look at the right mortgage type, such as 30-year fixed, 15-year fixed or Federal Housing Administration (FHA) 30-year fixed.
 Each loan has different rates.

-Look closely at the rates, daily change, and yearly change to give you a good idea of what rate is “good” and when you should lock in the rate.
-Also, monitor mortgage rates if you have a float-down mortgage to decide if and when you should exercise the option.
-Read the fine print in your agreement to determine when you can float it down as some lenders have a cut-off, especially as you get closer to the closing.
+Look closely at the rates, daily change and yearly change to give you a good idea of what rate is “good” and when you should lock in the rate.
+Also, you should monitor mortgage rates if you have a float-down mortgage so you can decide if and when you should exercise the option.
+Always read the fine print in your agreement to determine when you can float it down as some lenders have a cut-off, especially as you get closer to the closing.
 Most lenders also require that you have an approved loan (with conditions) before using your float option.

 Exercising Your Float-Down